Manuel Antonio is one of Costa Rica’s most popular national parks, but it’s also a cute little beach town, which people often forget to mention.

 This is where visitors spend most of their time as you’re able to swim in the waterfalls pool.

-The 6 meter deep pool is surrounded by dense jungle, creating a relaxing jungle background symphony.
+The 6 metre deep pool is surrounded by dense jungle, creating a relaxing jungle background symphony.

 The best time to visit